Skip to main content

 This is something to consider if one of your goals is to expand into other regions.

-Check national name databases – databases like the United States Patent and Trademark Office (USPTO), the National Corporation Directory (NCD), and the United States Business Registration are a great tool for checking if your name has already been used.
+It may also be useful to check national name databases, such as the United States Patent and Trademark Office (USPTO), the National Corporation Directory (NCD), and the United States Business Registration.

 Once you’ve found a name, it’s time for you to get to work on choosing your legal structure.